 |

 The Universe, a fascinating vastness, raises many questions about its limits and structure.
-In cosmology, the observable universe refers to the portion of the Universe that we can explore, limited by the cosmic horizon.
+In cosmology, the observable universe refers to the portion of the Universe we can explore, limited by the cosmic horizon.
 This boundary confines our observations to about 13.8 billion light-years away, allowing us to perceive the light emitted shortly after the Big Bang.
-However, scientists estimate that the actual size of the Universe could reach over 96 billion light-years and possibly much more.
-The question of the limits of our vision accompanies a reflection on what exists beyond this observable zone, shrouded in opacity.
+However, scientists estimate that the actual size of the Universe could reach more than 96 billion light-years and perhaps even more.
+The question of the limits of our vision is accompanied by a reflection on what exists beyond this observable zone, shrouded in opacity.
 Thus, understanding how far we can see into the Universe becomes a captivating adventure at the heart of our cosmic exploration.

 The limits of the observable universe: how far can we see

 The question of the limits of the observable universe fascinates astronomers and space enthusiasts.
-Thanks to technological advancements, we can observe a part of the universe that extends to about 13.8 billion light-years.
+Thanks to technological advances, we can observe part of the universe that extends to about 13.8 billion light-years.
 But what does this really mean?
 How far can we explore these vast expanses?
-This article will dive deep into our cosmos to elucidate these fascinating mysteries.
+This article will delve into the depths of our cosmos to elucidate these fascinating mysteries.

 What is the observable universe?

 The observable universe refers to the region of the universe that we can see, limited by the light that has had time to reach Earth since the Big Bang.
-In other words, it is a sphere whose radius is constant at about 46.5 billion light-years.
-This represents the maximum distance at which we can observe celestial objects, as illuminated by light emitted in the early universe.
+In other words, it is a sphere whose radius is approximately 46.5 billion light-years.
+This represents the maximum distance from which we can observe celestial objects, illuminated by light emitted at the dawn of the universe.

 The limits imposed by the cosmic horizon